 In total, there are four measures that cover 1) home mortgage repayments; 2) repayments on unsecured personal credit; 3) deferred premium payments for health and life insurance; and 4) flexible instalment plans for general insurance.

-Additionally, MAS has announced on 5 October 2020, more support in form of reduced instalment payment for mortgages, extension of existing support measures and loan tenure extension for renovation and student loans.
+With the additional announcement on 5 October 2020 for more support in form of reduced instalment payment for mortgages, an extension of existing support measures and loan tenure extension for renovation and student loans.
+MAS has also recently released an announcement on 24 June 2021 to provide an extension of the application deadline for the existing support measures.

 Here’s a look at what each of these measures entail, and what Singaporeans need to know before deciding if they want to take advantage of these measures.